 Here we combine available information on sea otters, kelp, and benthic invertebrates along the Olympic Coast over the past 30 years in order to better understand nearshore community dynamics at regional and landscape scales.
-We conduct spatial and temporal analyses on sea otter and kelp data available from publically available surveys and extend previous kelp forest invertebrate surveys conducted at focal sites by Kvitek et al. (1989, 1998, 2000).
+We conduct spatial and temporal analyses on sea otter and kelp data available from publically available surveys and conduct new field sampling to extend previous kelp forest invertebrate surveys conducted at focal sites by Kvitek et al. (1989, 1998, 2000).
 Together our analyses demonstrate that coastwide trends in sea otter, kelp, and benthic invertebrate abundance are not necessarily emblematic of trends at smaller spatial scales.
 In addition, they suggest that while an otter-induced trophic cascade explained changes in the nearshore community along the Washington coast early in the time series, more recent years have seen a fundamental shift in invertebrate community dynamics that requires invoking additional influences.
 Our ability to understand these dynamics is essential for proper management and conservation of coastal species, habitats, ecosystems and services, particularly in this area where maintaining high native biodiversity and keystone species populations are explicit management objectives (Office of National Marine Sanctuaries 2008).

 Materials and Methods